1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 62) Come back to this dialogue

-“On his visits to AIPB in Leningrad, the president deliberately
-emphasizes, before meetings of the scientific workers, his cate¬
-gorical disagreements with the director”
+**“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
-66)
+66)**